platformatic/platformatic/CONTRIBUTING.md

 - /platformatic/packages/db-core/index.js
 ```

+First of all, check that `pnpm` has NOT been installed with `volta`.
+If so, remove it and install it again with another method.

 Remove the `node_modules` folder with `rm -fr ./node_modules`, then delete the pnpm cache with:
 ```
 pnpm store prune